Chronic/Pain Conditions >> Herniated Discs

 Conservative Treatment First

 Conservative treatment — mainly avoiding painful positions and following a planned exercise and pain-medication regimen — relieves symptoms in nine out of 10 people with a herniated disc.
-Many people get better in a month or two with conservative treatment.
+Many people feel better in a month or two with conservative treatment.
 Imaging studies show that the protruding or displaced portion of the disc shrinks over time, corresponding to the improvement in symptoms.
+The underlying reason for the disc problem is still residing in the system though and should be considered to truly remedy the situation.

 This is the number one choice for treatment of a herniated disc.
 Relieving the pressure on the disc by restoring proper spinal alignment will often allow the disc to shrink.
 Depending on the chiropractor, some may not want to treat a disc herniation for fear of making it worse.
 That's when you should consult with a Holistic Chiropractor.

 Finding a Holistic Chiropractor who is well versed in treating disc herniations is the best option for this condition.
-Working in conjunction with your medical doctor is important when managing the pain associated with treatment.
-By developing a well-rounded, multifaceted approach to addressing all the reasons for the disc herniation by addressing the parasites and the underlying causes of the parasites, while assisting the body to heal through whole food supplements will allow the disc to heal and the body to have the best chance of a full recovery.
+Working in conjunction with your medical doctor is important when managing the pain associated with the condition while receiving treatment.
+By developing a well-rounded, multifaceted approach to addressing all the reasons for the disc herniation by addressing the parasites and the underlying causes of the parasites, while assisting the body to heal through whole food supplements, this will allow the disc to truly heal and the body to have the best chance of a full recovery.
 Understanding the time commitment involved is important to discuss before making the choice to do this form of treatment.

 Preparing for your appointment